 Remember with muscle stretching to not push to pain, try hold for 30 sec at a time and breath when you’re in the stretch.

-Here are some ways to stretch the piriformis muscle tension out.
+Here are three ways to stretch the piriformis muscle tension out.

-- Knees to Opposite Shoulder Stretch: Laying on your back on the carpet or a yoga/pilates mat then bend your affected leg side at the knee bringing the knee to your chest.
-Then try take that knee across to the opposite shoulder.
-For instance take the left knee to the right shoulder direction.
+Start by laying on your back on the carpet or a yoga/pilates mat then bend your affected side’s leg at the knee and start stretching by bringing the knee to your chest.
+Now try take that same knee across your chest to the opposite shoulder.
+For instance, take the left knee to the right shoulder.
 You should feel a good muscle pull in the bum in the sore area.

-- Foam rolling: This is a very powerful way to give yourself a piriformis syndrome massage.
-You need a piece of foam like they one’s you see kids playing with in a pool or those blue ones you may see in the studio or stretch area at a gym.
+This is a very powerful way to give yourself a piriformis massage.
+A cheap, basic way is to get a piece of foam like a pool noodle the one’s you see kids playing with in a pool or those more professional foam rollers you may see in the yoga studio or stretch area at a gym.
 Then you would place the foam on the floor, lay on your back with the foam roll perpendicular to your body and your sore buttocks area on the foam.
 You would then put as much body weight as you feel comfortable on the foam and begin rolling on the foam roll back and forth.
 I have included a video for you to see how to use a foam roller for a piriformis syndrome.
 Again this will be an intense muscle massage if you put your full body weight on it so be careful.